henrikmotzkus/AutomationDemo/README.md

     2. Go to the portal and deploy a app out of the service catalog

 ## 7.3 Other tools and frameworks
-New we're entering the world of additional tools and frameworks that deliver more value and help to automate Azure management tasks as much as possible.
+Now we're entering the world of additional tools and frameworks that deliver more value and help to automate Azure management tasks as much as possible.

-### 7.3.1 Enterprise Scale Landing Zone Showcase
+### 7.3.1 (step 16) Enterprise Scale Landing Zone Showcase
-This is a comprehensive showcase of deploying an ARM template that is complex
+This is a comprehensive showcase of deploying an ARM template that is complex.
+This shows a full working template deployment for big environments.

 More: https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/architecture

     Instructions:
+    n/a

 ### 7.3.2 (Step 12) Deployment with Terraform
 This deploys a small terraform script